Wondering How to Have More Energy After 60? Try These 6 Ideas

 Many women over 60 could boost their energy levels by changing the way they snack during the day.
 Avoid carbohydrates during your snacks – they tend to burn fast and leave you feeling hungry.
 Instead, snack on protein-rich foods like nuts, yogurt or low-fat chicken and turkey.
 Here is a list of ideas for protein-rich snacks to keep you feeling fueled throughout the day.

-What do you do to have more energy as a woman over 60?
+What do you do to have more energy?
 What have you tried (supplements, snacks, exercise routines) that works better for you after age 60 than it used to a few years ago?
 Please add your thoughts in the comments section below.

 Looking for even more healthy lifestyle tips, please check out this video.